matee-safi/hello-world-backend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Please support this project and be a part of something meaningful and impactful.
-Your contribution can make a significant difference and help us achieve our goals faster.
+If you like this project please give us a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>